MarkBaker/EnumHelper/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see the [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## License

-The MIT License (MIT).
+This librar is released under the MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.